Monika: Many trans women choose Thailand for their GRS procedures. Why did you decide on Australia instead?

 Prof. McCloskey: I love many people and they love me.
 But I have no romance.
 When I complain to my girl friends, they reply, “Look, dear: join the group!
 We tall, successful, professional women of a Certain Age can’t get a date, either.
 And you have that Other Matter!”

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls struggling with gender dysphoria?

 Prof. McCloskey: Accept who you are, find a safe place away from thugs and the Church, start taking hormones as early as you can (but not so many as to have a stroke).

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My pen friend Gina Grahame once told me that we should never limit our potential because of how we were born or by what we see other transgender people doing.
+She said our dreams should not end with an operation, they should begin there.
+Do you agree with her?

 Prof. McCloskey: Is Gina trans?
 She is?
 Well, I wish she would not say such things!
-You can't make dreams without a bit of reality in them—if you have a big, male nose, get rid of it!
+You can’t make dreams without a bit of reality in them, if you have a big, male nose, get rid of it!

 © 2017 - Monika Kowalska